MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 - Any specified reason or support message.
 - The clause that triggers the decision, outlined in green.

-Fraud Protection’s AI does not generate a true risk score or bot score to run the rule for the sample event.
+Fraud Protection’s AI doesn't generate a true risk score or bot score to run the rule for the sample event.
 Instead, it uses placeholder values entered in the [score sample](rules.md#score-sample).

-If the condition does not find a match, the rule is not evaluated.
+If the condition doesn't find a match, the rule is not evaluated.
 If the condition finds a match but none of the clauses triggers a return, the default decision is *Approve*, with *NO_CLAUSE_HIT* as the reason.

 ### Evaluate Example